Step One: Get from Mbeya to Malawi Border

 Step Four: Take a Bus To Your Next Destination in Malawi

-From Karonga or Mzuzu, you can get further transportation to the rest of Malawi or spend the night there if it gets late.
+From Karonga or Mzuzu, you can get further transportation to the rest of Malawi or spend the night there if it gets late, here’s a list of hotels and guesthouses in the city.

 In Mzuzu, there are various basic guesthouses around the bus station that range between 2,500 – 4,000 MWK.
 There are ATMs close to the station near Shoprite in case you need cash.